 Step 3: Segment Your Audience

 Split your audience into two or more equal, randomised segments.
 This ensures results are based on the variations, not the differences in the audience itself.
+Leveraging partially addressed mail can be an excellent way to test new geographical segments while remaining cost-effective.

 Step 4: Track the Response